Row of beehives in a spring UK apiary representing April beekeeping tasks

 Adding Supers and Managing Space

-For a broader look at how space management fits into the season, see the relevant sections in the hive management guide.
+For a broader look at how space management fits into the season, see the relevant sections in the hive management guide and review swarm and queen management if congestion is beginning to build.

 Disease Awareness and Varroa Monitoring